andrewmcdan/Research-Assistant/README.md

 ```

 The Vite dev server runs on `5173` and proxies directly to the backend API URL from the env file.

+Chat capabilities:

+- Kick off a session by describing the desired manual in the chat composer.
+- Answer the clarifying questions in chat, then click *Derive Scope from Chat* to let the LLM structure breadth/depth and flags automatically.
+- Ask for a research plan, then capture specific URLs via the research panel (mirrors the Puppeteer workflow in the high-level vision).
+- View the generated outline tree, select captured research sources, and queue section drafting tasks directly from the UI.
+- Observe writing job statuses (queued, in-progress, complete/failed) and their output paths from the Writing Queue panel.

 ## Core Concepts